2 ZERO HUNGER

 Impact

-Through these targeted food programmes and continuous interventions, Hokkaido University has helped reduce student food insecurity and hunger on campus.
+Through these structured meal-support initiatives and sustained forms of assistance, Hokkaido University has helped students maintain stable access to adequate and nutritious food on campus.
 The university’s approach has ensured that students in need receive timely support, which fosters a sense of community and well-being.
-By offering both emergency and ongoing food assistance, Hokkaido University has demonstrated its commitment to student welfare and the promotion of zero hunger within the academic environment.
+By offering both immediate and longer-term meal support, Hokkaido University has demonstrated its commitment to student welfare and the promotion of zero hunger within the academic environment.

 2.3.2: Students hunger interventions